By Mariko Ishikawa and Kristine Aquino -

 Brussels Meeting

 In Europe, finance ministers are aiming to stitch together Greece’s next aid payment this week.
-In addition to a disagreement between the European Union and International Monetary Fund over softening Greece’s debt target, the ministers will attempt to re-engineer the current bailout without asking taxpayers to put up more money.
+In addition to a disagreement between the European Union and International Monetary Fund over softening Greece’s debt target, the ministers will attempt to re-engineer the current bailout without asking taxpayers to put up more money.“It’s quite likely that we get some positive noise out of the finance ministers’ meeting about Greece getting a sign-off on its next tranche,” said Bank of New Zealand’s Jones.
+“But the fundamental backdrop for the euro still isn’t favorable, given that incoming data has been quite weak.”

 In Germany, manufacturing output may have contacted for a ninth-straight month.
 A purchasing managers’ index of manufacturing was probably at 46 in November, below the 50 line that divides expansion from contraction, according to the median estimate of economists surveyed by Bloomberg before the figures due on Nov.
 22.